How to Make Rope From Grass and Other Things

 Remove the tendons from game animals and dry them.

-Add some moisture so you can twist the fibers together.
+Add moisture so you can twist the fibers together.
 You could also braid them together which will be stronger.

-Skin any medium to large game and clean it (the skin) very well – no fat or meat.
+Skin any medium to large game and clean it (the skin) well – no fat or meat.
 Hair/Fur is okay.

 Dry it.
 If there are folds that will capture moisture you will need to stretch the skin out.

 Once dry cut it into a continuous 5mm to 10mm wide length.
 The best way to do this is to begin in the middle of the skin and cut out in a circle, expanding the spiral as you go.

 To use the rawhide soak it until soft.
 This takes 2 to 4 hours.
 Use it wet and stretch it as much as you can as you do so.
 Leave to dry.